adamkdean/EasyAuth/ReadMe.md

 EasyAuth is a simple, secure, and easy to use lightweight alternative to ASP.NET Membership.

-## Features

-The EasyAuth library is simple to use, bloat-ware free alternative to ASP.NET membership.
-It comes with a some common data storage options built in, including code-first Entity.
-In time it will also support RavenDB, MongoDB, and more.
+At the moment it supports Code-First Entity Framework as a data model, and will in time also support RavenDB and more.

-## Install
+## Install via NuGet

 EasyAuth is available as a NuGet package.